google/googleapis.dart/generated/googleapis/README.md

 #### My Business Business Calls API - `mybusinessbusinesscalls.v1`

-The My Business Business Calls API manages business calls information of a location on Google.
+The My Business Business Calls API manages business calls information of a location on Google and collect insights like the number of missed calls to their location.
+Additional information about Business calls can be found at https://support.google.com/business/answer/9688285?p=call_history.
+If the Google Business Profile links to a Google Ads account and call history is turned on, calls that last longer than a specific time, and that can be attributed to an ad interaction, will show in the linked Google Ads account under the "Calls from Ads" conversion.
+If smart bidding and call conversions are used in the optimization strategy, there could be a change in ad spend.
+Learn more about smart bidding.
+To view and perform actions on a location's calls, you need to be a `OWNER`, `CO_OWNER` or `MANAGER` of the location.

 - [Documentation](https://developers.google.com/my-business/)
 - [API details](https://pub.dev/documentation/googleapis/9.1.0/mybusinessbusinesscalls.v1/mybusinessbusinesscalls.v1-library.html)